AndrewSouthpaw/git-started-workshop/07_timeTravel/README.md

 # e.g.

+# get back to the latest on master
+$ git checkout master

 # move to the previous commit
 $ git checkout HEAD^

 # move to back two commits
 $ git checkout HEAD^^

 # ...three...
 $ git checkout HEAD^^^

 # or, more expressively
 $ git checkout HEAD~3
 ```